Testing the eSIM capabilities on the iPhone XS using GigSky

 I think this process should be reversed with you filling in your details first and then looking for a plan as it can confuse the end-user into thinking that they need to pay for a plan to register, which isn’t the case.

-Once you have registered you can use your credit card to top-up your account and basically purchase a plan for the region you’re planning on visiting along with the duration of your plan.
+Once you have registered you can use your credit card to top-up your account and purchase a plan for the region you’re planning on visiting, along with the duration of your plan.

 Plans and Pricing

 I recommend checking with GigSky support before you travel to clear any issues or confusion.
-That being said, while I was travelling, I had good data connection at my destination that was always working and I was happy with the service.
-Using the app, you can see how much data or days you're left with to know where you stand.
+That being said, while I was travelling, I had good data connection that was always working and I was happy with the service.
+Using the app, you can see how much data or days you're left with.
 I also got a notification when I consumed 50% of my plan.

-I do have a tip for anything using this with their iPhone XS or XR which is to make sure you switch Data Roaming off before switching back to your local carrier for data otherwise you could incur some heavy costs.
-Apple needs to enable this setting per SIM card and not as a global on/off switch.
+I do have a tip for anyone using this with their iPhone XS or XR which is to make sure you switch Data Roaming off before switching back to your local carrier for data, otherwise you could incur heavy costs without realizing.
+Apple needs to enable data-roaming setting per SIM card and not as a global on/off switch.

 But as far as GigSky is concerned, the service worked exactly as expected and is a great way to lower your roaming costs.